Study Destination

 To apply for MBBS in Germany, you have to make sure your academic qualification is recognised (Abitur equivalent or Studienkolleg route) and prove German language proficiency at the B2/C1 level before submitting your application.
 Your application will not be processed without these two.

-• Step 1 - Check Eligibility & Shortlist Universities: Verify whether your Class 12 qualification is equal to the German Abitur.
-If not, you must apply for Studienkolleg (M-course) and clear the Feststellungsprüfung exam before applying to a medical university.
-Shortlist public medical universities simultaneously.
+• Step 1 - Check eligibility and shortlist universities: If your Class 12 does not meet Abitur equivalence, apply for Studienkolleg (M-course) and clear the Feststellungsprüfung before applying to medical universities.

-• Step 2 - Fulfil language and eligibility-based requirements: Appear for approved exams such as TestDaF or DSH and secure the required level (usually B2 minimum, C1 preferred).
-If you plan to practice in India after completing your degree, qualify for NEET as per NMC regulations.
-Some universities require TestAS or internal aptitude tests for medicine applicants.
+• Step 2 - Clear language and entrance requirements: Appear for TestDaF or DSH and secure the required level.
+Clear NEET if you plan to practice in India.
+Some universities also require TestAS.

-• Step 4 - Apply via Uni-Assist or University Portal: Most public universities process international applications through Uni-Assist, while some accept direct applications.
-Submit all verified documents before the deadline.
+• Step 4 - Apply via Uni-Assist or university portal: Most public universities process international applications through Uni-Assist.
+Submit verified documents before the deadline.

 The application timeline for MBBS in Germany is mainly divided into the Winter Semester (October intake) and the Summer Semester (April intake).
 Most medical universities offer seats primarily in the Winter Semester, making it the main intake for international students.